P-3 Artist or Entertainer Coming to Be Part of a Culturally Unique Program

 The Form I-129 is used to apply for a change of status, extension of stay or change of employment.

 You may change employers, but only after your new employer has filed a new Form I-129 with USCIS requesting permission to employ you and extend your stay.
 You may not commence employment with the new employer until the Form I-129 has been approved.

 Family of P-3 Visa Holders

 Your spouse and unmarried children under the age of 21 may obtain P-4 status.
-They are subject to the same period of admission and limitations as your P-1 status.
-Your dependents may not engage in employment but may attend school or college.
+Your dependents may not engage in employment, but may attend school or college.

 Essential Support Personnel

-Essential support personnel who are an integral part of the performance of a P- 3 artist or entertainer and who perform support services that cannot be readily performed by a U.S. worker, and which are essential to the successful performance of services by the P-1 or P-2, are eligible for P-3 classification.
+Essential support personnel who are an integral part of the performance of a P-3 artist or entertainer and who perform support services that cannot be readily performed by a U.S. worker, are eligible for P-3 classification.
 Support personnel may include coaches, scouts, trainers, and other team officials and referees.

 - A consultation from an appropriate labor organization

 - A statement describing the support person’s prior and current essentially, critical skills, and experience with the P-3 artist or entertainer

 - A copy of a written contract between the employer and the support person or a summary of the terms of the oral agreement under which the support person will be employed